by David Ranii

 - Silent Auction: Click on an item and you’ll see the current highest bid.
 In addition to placing a higher bid on the spot, you’ll also be able to set a maximum bid.
 If you do this and someone outbids you, the system will automatically place a higher bid on your behalf – at pre-set increments of $5 or more (the increments vary from item to item) – up to the maximum amount you’ve specified.

-- Fixed-price: Hate trying to outbid others?
+- Fixed Price: Hate trying to outbid others?
 Some items will be available for a set price.
 (No haggling.)

 - Raffle: Chances are you know all about buying raffle tickets and taking your chances.
 These tickets are virtual, but the prizes are real – such as, for example, a gift card to a local restaurant or retailer.
+There will also be a 50/50 raffle where the proceeds will be split between UUFR and the lucky winner.

 HOW CAN YOU HELP?